-The IRB can determine to put aside the necessity for getting informed consent when (a) the risk to human subjects is negligible; (b) human participants' rights will not be harmfully influenced by not requiring participants to sign; (c) if performing the research without the waiver is not realistic; and (d) if significant, participants will be allowed to obtain more applicable information after they take part (DHHS, 2011a).
+Human subjects should sign an informed consent before participating in research.
+Even if the participant's only interaction with the investigator is an interview, the participant should sign a consent form.
+However, the IRB can determine to put aside the necessity for getting informed consent when: (a) the risk to human subjects is negligible; (b) human participants' rights will not be harmfully influenced by not requiring participants to sign; (c) if performing the research without the waiver is not realistic; and (d) if significant, participants will be allowed to obtain more applicable information after they take part (DHHS, 2011a).

-Before investigators submit to the IRB, the informed consent form should include the following:
+Before investigators submit to the IRB, the consent form should include: